Sunnis seek own voice in Bahrain's turmoil

 Anas Bomtaia, spokesman for the Sunni group, denied it was doing the bidding of the authorities.

 “I‘m not a game in the hand of government or anyone else.
-Some senior government figures tried to buy us but we didn’t accept a penny,” he said, adding Wefaq should “apologize” for provoking a sectarian split with the February 14 uprising.
+Some senior government figures tried to buy us but we didn’t accept a penny,” he said, adding Wefaq should “apologise” for provoking a sectarian split with the Feb.
+14 uprising.
 “We have rejected dialogue and that shows we are against the government.”

 Sunni politicians list demands that also come up at Wefaq rallies, including a greater say for Bahrainis in a system now dominated by the royal family.
 An uncle of the king has held the post of prime minister for more than four decades.